oxyg3nium/oxyg3nium/.autodoc/docs/markdown/protocol/src/main/scala/org/alephium/protocol/vm/GasBox.md

 val isValid = GasBox.validate(remainingGas) // true
 ```
 ## Questions:
- 1. What is the purpose of the `GasBox` class and how is it used in the `alephium` project?
+ 1. What is the purpose of the `GasBox` class and how is it used in the `oxyg3nium` project?
-- The `GasBox` class represents a box of gas that can be used to execute transactions in the `alephium` project.
+- The `GasBox` class represents a box of gas that can be used to execute transactions in the `oxyg3nium` project.
 It provides methods for performing arithmetic operations on gas boxes and checking if they have enough gas to execute a transaction.

 2. What is the significance of the `serde` field in the `GasBox` object?
 - The `serde` field provides a serialization/deserialization mechanism for `GasBox` objects, allowing them to be stored and retrieved from disk or transmitted over a network.